turingschool/curriculum/source/level_1/ruby_in_100_minutes.markdown

 He wrote the application is Ruby.
 He relied on the core language and a handful of helper libraries, but more-or-less created the entire stack himself.
 He and 37Signals worked on the web app, today known as Basecamp, and released it.

-Then, once Basecame was built, DHH extracted the web framework out of it.
+Then, once Basecamp was built, DHH extracted the web framework out of it.
 This was a very different approach from Java or Microsoft where the web frameworks were handed down from on high and the "real world" had to adapt.
 Instead, Rails was extracted from the real world.
 It tried to solve only the necessary problems and defer developing features until they were necessary.

 That approach was a big hit and Rails has powered the growth of the Ruby community ever since.
 Now we have pages and pages of books on Amazon, dozens of conferences around the world, and thousands of people employed as Ruby/Rails developers at organizations like AT&T, NASA, Google, and GroupOn.